Posts tagged ‘buying a new forklift’

 Longer battery life.
 Toyota’s 3-Wheel Electric has a 40 percent longer run time on a single battery charge than the competition.
 Click here to watch a video of Toyota’s 3-Wheel Electric versus Crown and Yale.

 Industry-leading acceleration and travel speed.
 Toyota’s 3-Wheel electric is 23 percent faster in travel speed.

 More energy efficient.
 Toyota’s 3-Wheel Electric is 15 percent more energy efficient than the competition.

 Faster lift and lower speeds.
 Toyota’s 3-Wheel electric is eight percent faster in average lift/lower speed.

 Cold storage model.
-Toyota’s Small 4-Wheel Electric model is designed for use in cold storage applications and can be used in a freezer at temperatures to -4° F (-20° C) continuously.
+Toyota’s Small 4-Wheel Electric model is designed for cold storage applications and can be used in a freezer at temperatures to -4° F (-20° C) continuously.

 Indoor and outdoor solution.
 Instead of supplementing your indoor electric fleet with IC counterparts for your outdoor application, Toyota’s Electric Pneumatic provides an all-electric option for both indoor and outdoor use.

 Rust-proof model.
-Toyota offers a rust-proof model for extra protection on components that are prone to rust when exposed to moisture or corrosive elements such as salt, water, or brine.
+Toyota offers a rust-proof model for extra protection on components prone to rust when exposed to moisture or corrosive elements such as salt, water, or brine.

 T-Matics Vehicle Management System.
 Toyota’s Vehicle Management System tracks impacts, utilization, and maintenance schedules.